fbpx

 2. The lower pole should be fuller and more round than the upper pole with the angle of the nipple pointing at 20 degrees above the horizontal (See fig 2)

-3. The best looking upper pole is one that is full such the line in the oblique photo is either straight or slightly concave (slight hollow) rather than convex (ie bulging out) (See fig 3)
+3. The upper pole should be full such the line in the oblique photo is either straight or slightly concave (slight hollow) rather than convex (ie bulging out) (See fig 3)

 • screenshot_411